oniony/TMSU/README.md

 v0.5.0 (in development)
 ------

+  *Note: This release prohibts the inclusion of the exclamation mark (!) character within tag and value names.
+Please use 'tmsu rename' to change the names of any existing tags that include this character.*

   * Added --untagged option to 'status' command for showing untagged files only.
   * Added --colour option to the 'tags' command to highlight implied tags.
   * 'tag' command will, by default, no longer explicitly apply tags that are already implied unless the new --explicit option is specified.
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
+  * Disallowed use of '!' within tag and value names.

 v0.4.2
 ------